 - A Waiver of Residency allows a person who will be living in North Dakota for a minimum of one year or who intends to become a resident to be eligible to purchase nonlottery licenses such as fishing, small game and furbearer at resident prices. - Military Exception.
-Military personnel in the state on duty or leave are eligible for a similar waiver to the one listed above. - Nonresident youth hunting licenses.
-A nonresident under age 16 need only purchase a North Dakota resident fishing, hunting and furbearer certificate and a North Dakota resident general game and habitat license to hunt small game and waterfowl except swans and wild turkeys; provided, that the nonresident's state, or province or territory of Canada, of residence provides a reciprocal licensing agreement for North Dakota residents who are also under age 16.
-(Currently states of Alabama, Arkansas, Colorado, Connecticut, Idaho, Kentucky, Louisiana, Michigan, Minnesota, Missouri, Mississippi, Nebraska, New Jersey, New York, Ohio, South Carolina, Tennessee, Texas, Washington and Wisconsin gualify.)
-To be eligible, a nonresident youth may not have turned 16 before September 1 of the year for which the license is issued and must possess a certificate of completion for a certified hunter education course.
-The nonresident youth may only hunt under the supervision of an adult family member or legal guardian who is licensed to hunt small game or waterfowl in this state and is subject to the same regulations as the adult family member or legal guardian. - Nonresident full-time state or tribal college students living in North Dakota and attending a North Dakota institution of higher learning under the jurisdiction of the Board of Higher Education, a private institution, or a tribal college may qualify to purchase nonlottery resident licenses.
-Contact the Department for details.
+Military personnel in the state on duty or leave or non-resident current North Dakota national guard member are eligible for a similar waiver to the one listed above. - Nonresident youth hunting licenses.
+A nonresident under age 16 need only purchase a North Dakota resident fishing, hunting and furbearer certificate and a North Dakota resident general game and habitat license to hunt small game and waterfowl except swans and wild turkeys.
+To be eligible, a nonresident youth may not have turned 16 before September 1 of the year for which the license is issued and must possess a certificate of completion for a certified hunter education course. - Nonresident full-time state or tribal college students living in North Dakota and attending a North Dakota institution of higher learning under the jurisdiction of the Board of Higher Education, a private institution, or a tribal college may qualify to purchase nonlottery resident licenses.